History of Ilhan Omar in Timeline

 In September 2018, Jeff Cirillo of Roll Call called Ilhan Omar a "progressive rising star".

-In October 2018, Ilhan Omar criticized Saudi Arabia's human rights abuses and the Saudi-led intervention in Yemen.
-She highlighted the murder of Jamal Khashoggi and called for a boycott of the Saudi regime, leading to a response from Saudi-controlled Twitter accounts.
+In October 2018, Ilhan Omar criticized Saudi Arabia's human rights abuses and the Saudi-led intervention in the Yemeni civil war.
+She specifically mentioned the murder of Jamal Khashoggi and called for a boycott of the Saudi regime, using the hashtag '#BDSSaudi' on Twitter.

 2018: Authored 38 bills